17 Cool and Useful Things to 3D Print Around Your Home

 This project will probably make your life of the party.
-Perfect for when you need to transport large amounts of alcohol, this durable and easy to print sixpack carrier can be created directly on your desk.
+Perfect for when you need to transport large amounts of alcohol, this durable and easy-to-print sixpack carrier can be created directly on your desk.

-If you have not joined the Apple Airpod cult, and have not switched over to creating to wireless headphones, try 3D printing an earbud holder.
+If you have not joined the Apple Airpod cult, and have not switched over to creating wireless headphones, try 3D printing an earbud holder.
 No more frustrating tangled headphones.

 Stackable Hex Drawers

 Not only do these organizers look great, but they can be designed to fit your specific needs.
-The modular component of the drawer allows you to add and subtract your storage space any way you see fit.
+The modular component of the drawer allows you to add and subtract your storage space in any way you see fit.

-If you have problems watering plants and don’t have a “green thumb” than this project is for you.
+If you have problems watering plants and don’t have a “green thumb” then this project is for you.
 With a few simple adjustments, you can easily print an automatic plant waterer, to keep your plants nice and healthy.

 3D printing tools are far more common than you think.
 Due to the strength of most filaments, printed tools can be extremely durable, even more, reliable than something you might pick up at a store.
 So, why not 3D print a plastic wrench?

 Yes, you can 3D print fabric.
-Great for those who enjoy a little cosplay on the weekends, want to create their own dresses.
+Great for those who enjoy a little cosplay on the weekends, and want to create their own dresses.
 3D printing chainmail is a great way to create unique products or gifts.

 Groovi Monster Sound Amplifier

 Sure you can go out and spend a few hundred on a Bluetooth speaker for your phone.
 However, if you have a 3D printer laying around, why not create your own sound amplifier.
-Printing a passive amplifier for your home is a great way to keep the party going at home.
+Printing a passive amplifier for your home is a great way to keep the party going home.

 Clips are the most underrated little tools you can have around the home.
 Clips are a versatile and great way to keep things together around your home.
 With your own printer, you can easily print dozens of clips.

-Designed by PrintFutura, this little stackable garden is a great way to add a little green your desk.
+Designed by PrintFutura, this little stackable garden is a great way to add a little green to your desk.
 Perfect for growing succulents, the planter is easy to 3D print and modular for when you what you add more plants to your mini garden.

 Hopefully, you will never be a castaway like Tom Hanks.
 Yet, if you are currently working on a survival pack, just in case, then perhaps it is time to 3D print a survival whistle.
 Though small in size, this whistle can register at 188 decibels.
 Someone is sure to hear from you then.